 Note: If the NPI’s primary affiliation is not on SSHRC’s list of eligible institutions, the institution may, for this program only, be required to sign the Agreement on the Administration of Agency Grants and Awards by Research Institutions with SSHRC before receiving agency funds.
 Agency staff will contact the institutions of successful applicants to initiate this process, as needed.

 Co-PIs share responsibility with the NPI for the direction of the proposed activities and may access grant funds.

 Co-applicants contribute to the execution of the research project and may access grant funds.

-The eligibility requirements are the same for co-principal investigators and co-applicants.
-The only difference between a co-principal investigator and co-applicant is their role: co-principal investigators work with the NPI to direct the project in addition to contributing to its execution, while co-applicants contribute to the execution of the project.
+The eligibility requirements for Co-PIs and co-applicants are the same, however, their roles are different: Co-PIs work with the NPI to direct the project in addition to contributing to its execution, while co-applicants contribute to the execution of the project.

-Co-principal investigators and co-applicants can be practitioners, policy-makers, educators, decision-makers, health care administrators, Indigenous elders, Indigenous knowledge keepers, patients, community leaders, individuals working for a charity, and a range of other individuals.
-To be eligible as a co-principal investigator or a co-applicant, researchers and professors must be considered independent researchers.
+Co-PIs and co-applicants can be practitioners, policy-makers, educators, decision-makers, health care administrators, Indigenous elders, Indigenous knowledge keepers, patients, community leaders, individuals working for a charity, and a range of other individuals.
+To be eligible as a Co-PI or a co-applicant, researchers and professors must be considered independent researchers.

-The co-principal investigators’ and co-applicants’ affiliation may be a Canadian institution or organization that does not have full institutional eligibility with one of the three granting agencies or it can be an international institution outside of Canada.
-However, it may not be a federal, provincial, territorial or municipal government department or a for-profit company.
+The Co-PIs’ and co-applicants’ affiliation may be a Canadian postsecondary institution, a Canadian institution or organization that does not have full institutional eligibility with one of the three granting agencies, or an international institution outside of Canada.
+However, it may not be a federal, provincial, territorial or municipal government department or a for-profit organization.

-Students, postdoctoral fellows, research associates, and such positions are not eligible to participate as a co-principal investigator or co-applicant.
+Students, postdoctoral fellows, and research associates are not eligible to participate as a Co-PI or co-applicant.